CampioniMan/unity-step-system/README.md

 Here is a simple imaginary example of how you can arange some init steps as a tree where the parent must be successfully completed so all the children can execute:

 ![image](https://user-images.githubusercontent.com/20073691/152297739-43f96ecd-46ef-48f0-a3ab-fdead2a34503.png)

+# Cool Things
+TreeView is a Unity class that you can use to your own projects: https://docs.google.com/document/d/1B14wBRUiURm-LD6cISC5N0nvPngjglgL2T7vpsw1YSQ/edit?usp=sharing